Doug-AWS/code-examples/dotnet/DynamoDB/README.md

 ## Creating a table

-Use the **CreateTable** project to create a table.
-By default this project creates the table **CustomersOrdersProducts**, with a partition key, **ID**.
+Use the **CreateTable** project to create a table with the partition key, **ID**.

 ## Listing the items in a table

 Use the **ListItems** project to list the items in a table.
-By default this project lists the items in the table **CustomersOrdersProducts**.

 ## Adding an item to the table

 Use the **AddItem** project to add an item to a table.
-Again, by default this project adds an item to the table **CustomersOrdersProducts**.

 ## Uploading items to a table

 The **AddItems** project incorportes data from three comma-separated value (CSV) files to populate a table.
-Much other projects, it adds the items to the table **CustomersOrdersProducts**.

 ## Reading data from a table

 You can read data from an Amazon DynamoDB table using a number of techniques.

 - By the item's primary key
-- By searching for a particular item or items based on some criteria
+- By searchng for a particular item or items based on the value of one or more keys

 ### Reading an item using its primary key

+Use the

 ### Querying a table